 To a developer, a chatbot is a mixture of a bunch of technical jargon you and I will nod our heads in complete ignorance at.
 To most people, chatbots are communication tools that emulate conversation through an interface of pre-written responses.
 Answers are given based on the customer’s previous message or query, analysing for phrases and keywords related to issues and solutions common to the industry.

+But the thing that can set a chatbot apart, making it incredibly user-friendly and memorable, is the user interface.
 Whether you’re suffering from designer’s block, you can’t finalise a UI design or you want to see some amazing examples, here are some beautiful designs that will inspire you.

-- Direct Message
+- Customisable chat: Direct Message by Hummingbirdsday

 You can never go wrong with classic black and white.
 This is something users are likely to feel comfortable with as it offers a peaceful and serene finish.
-So, one lesson to take away from this example is to keep your colours on brand and pick the perfect scheme for your designs.
+One lesson to take away from this example is to keep your colours on brand and pick the perfect scheme for your designs.